adamfoneil/SerilogBlazor/README.md

 # Getting Started (SQL Server)

 1. Install the SQL Server and RCL packages listed above.
+(Also the [Serilog.Sinks.MSSqlServer](https://www.nuget.org/packages/Serilog.Sinks.MSSqlServer) if you don't have it yet.)
 2. Implement abstract class [LogLevels](https://github.com/adamfoneil/SerilogBlazor/blob/master/SerilogBlazor.Abstractions/LogLevels.cs) in your app.
 Example: [ApplicationLogLevels](https://github.com/adamfoneil/SerilogBlazor/blob/master/SampleApp/ApplicationLogLevels.cs)
 3. In your app startup, create your `ApplicationLogLevels` instance (or whatever you decide to call it), and use it as the basis of your Serilog configuration.
 Also be sure to include the [SqlServerColumnOptions.Default](https://github.com/adamfoneil/SerilogBlazor/blob/master/SerilogBlazor.SqlServer/ColumnOptions.cs) `columnOptions` argument.
 This ensures the `SourceContext` is captured as a dedicated column in your logs.
 Example: